The First Twenty Five (plus two!) Years …

 2017 was again a very busy year with thirty odd gigs including major performances at International Sea Festivals at Falmouth and Great Yarmouth and our first gig at Folk East which we hope will become an annual event for us.

-The Shantymen expect 2018 will be another fun filled year and they look forward to finishing the season with another gig at Cromer Pier Pavilion Theatre with their good friend, journalist, author and all round entertainer Mr Keith Skipper.
+The Shantymen expect 2018 will be another fun filled year and they look forward to finishing the season with another gig at Cromer Pier Pavilion Theatre on Sunday November 4th 2018 with their good friend, journalist, author and all round entertainer Mr Keith Skipper.